Bruno-SSC/bento/commit_log.md

     added the first item in the grid and fixed it's min-height.
 Started working on the second item. com2
-    basically done with the desktop elements.
+    basically done with the desktop elements. com3
+    updated the classes name for better semantic